Q24/hawaii-packages/README.md

 ### Versioning & changelogs
 * All package versions are kept in sync.
 * Describe changes to a package in the Changelog of the package
-* Describe affected packages in this version in the main Changelog.

-To update all packages at once easily, us the Version Bump Prompt package:
+To update all packages at once easily, use the Version Bump Prompt package:

 #### Install
 `npm install -g version-bump-prompt`

 #### Usage
 1. `cd /opt/hawaii/workspace/hawaii-packages`
-2. Do one of the following:
-* 0.0.XXX -> `bump --patch --grep package.json packages/js-oidc-implicit/package.json packages/ngx-oidc-implicit/package.json`
-* 0.XXX.0 -> `bump --minor --grep package.json packages/js-oidc-implicit/package.json packages/ngx-oidc-implicit/package.json`
-* XXX.0.0 -> `bump --major --grep package.json packages/js-oidc-implicit/package.json packages/ngx-oidc-implicit/package.json`
+2. `bump --prompt --grep package.json packages/js-oidc-implicit/package.json packages/ngx-oidc-implicit/package.json --tag --push`

-## Changelog

-### 0.3.2 - affected packages
-* js-oidc-implicit

-### 0.3.1 - affected packages
-* js-oidc-implicit

-### 0.3.0 - affected packages
-* ngx-oidc-implicit (changed)
-* js-oidc-implicit (added)